bradencwatkins/startup/conflictTest.md

-this is some epic placeholder text
-this was text added in in github
-this is text i am not going to pull
-this is text added in vs code that is going to conflict
+This is some placeholder text because why not I guess hahah extra placeholder text is now in why is this happening please help me